-The Incident Report form is used by Kids Central staff, all providers and Family Case Managers within the network.
-The Incident Report Form may be used internally to report an incident or event that may pose a threat to the child, document the actions taken, and formally notify Kids Central and the Family Case Manager and supervisor.
+The Incident Report form is used by Kids Central, all providers and FCM's within the network.
+The Incident Report Form may be used internally to report an incident or event that may pose a threat to the child, document the actions taken, and formally notify Kids Central and the FCM and supervisor.

-The incident report is used internally and externally to record an incident or event that does place the child or others at risk, to document the actions taken and the follow-up needed, and to formally notify the agency supervisor, Kids Central, and DCF.
+The incident report is used internally and externally to record an incident or event that does place the child or others at risk, to document the actions taken and the follow-up needed, and to formally notify the agency supervisor, Kids Central and DCF.